-Are you divorced and the parent of children shared with your ex?
+Have you divorced and the parent of children shared with your ex?
 Typically speaking, if you predecease your ex, your children will be in their guardianship.

 That also generally means that the surviving parent will be in charge of the inheritance you leave for your children.
 If that’s not what you’d like to have happen, then you’ll need to make accommodations in your estate plan.

 Truthfully, this is nothing we thought of 10 years ago, but it’s certainly a consideration in today’s digital world.
 Who has access to your computer?
 Who will close your social media accounts?
 Our lives are online, and you need to designate a plan to manage your online persona after your passing.

 If one of your beneficiaries dies, who gets the money they were supposed to get?
 Kiplinger says you should “leave your assets to “all lawful children equally – Per Stirpes“.

 - Ownership Imbalances

 If your spouse has a lot of taxes in their name it could increase or accelerate some taxes.
 Shifting the investment accounts or the house to the other spouse equalizes the estate and reduces the chance of owing taxes to the government after the first spouse passes away.